Rehkloos/RehkBot/README.md

 **Under heavy development right now!
 If you find any errors be sure to come here and [create an issue](https://github.com/MrAuro/Among-Us-Bot/issues/new/choose).**

+# To Do:
+If you know how to do one of these or have an idea, [make a pull request!](https://github.com/MrAuro/Among-Us-Bot/pulls).

+- [] Fix Role command with using reactions

 ---